Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 How much tidal volume is in ambu bag?

 The Ambu bag has a standard tidal volume of 500 to 600 milliliters, depending on the size and type of bag being used.
 This means that when the bag is squeezed, it will deliver roughly 500-600 ml of air per breath.
-The amount of air delivered can vary depending on the technique used by the rescuer and other factors such as the oxygen flow rate and patient's breathing pattern.
+The amount of air delivered vary depending on the technique used by the rescuer and other factors such as the oxygen flow rate and patient's breathing pattern.

 How often do you squeeze ambu bag?